-We use data on two cohorts of students.
-The first one, the control cohort, took the primary school exams in 2015, and the secondary school exams in 2019.
-The second one, which we
+We use data from two cohorts of students.
+The first one, the control cohort, took the primary school examinations in 2015, and the secondary school examinations in 2019.
+The second one, which we name the COVID or Treatment cohort, took the primary school examination in 2017, and the lower secondary school examination in 2021.